 - Will you be the obstetrical/antenatal provider who attends my birth?

-How often will I visit my provider/attend the antenatal clinic?
+How often will I attend the antenatal clinic?

 While being treated for infertility, you may have had frequent contact with your doctor or other members of the Fertility Team.
 If you are not experiencing any complications during your pregnancy, you will not see your obstetrical/antenatal provider as often.
 During the first several months of your pregnancy (perhaps when you are the most anxious), the American College of Obstetrics and Gynecology recommends that women see their provider every four weeks.
 If you are anxious about the spacing of office visits, talk with your provider about your feelings.
 They may be willing to see you more often or they may suggest strategies to help you alleviate some of your anxiety.
 You will likely start to feel less anxious as the pregnancy progresses especially when you are able to feel the baby move.
 At 28 weeks of pregnancy it is recommended that prenatal visits are increased to every two weeks.
 At 36 weeks, you will begin to see your obstetrical/antenatal provider weekly.
 Of course, if complications arise or if you are considered a high-risk pregnancy, this schedule will be adjusted.